Martin Boundary and Invariant Fields of Multiplicative SHE: Introduction

 The paper is organized as follows.
-We will discuss existing literature to finish off the introduction.
-In section \ref{sec:prelim}, we list some useful preliminary definitions and fix some notation.
+We will we list some useful preliminary definitions and fix some notation, discuss existing literature and discuss the results on spaces with nontrivial Martin boundary to finish the introduction.
 We will then move on to prove the main theorem in section \ref{sec:pf main}.
 Item (i) requires almost no new mathematics, so most of the section is reserved for proving item (ii), the classification result.
 For that, we first show existence given a bounded positive harmonic $h$ result using an argument originating in \cite{GL20} (see also \cite{GHL25,COTX25}), then we conclude by showing uniqueness per $h$ by a chaos expansion inspired contraction.
 We then move onto proving Theorems \ref{thm:fluc} and \ref{thm:IC determine long time} in sections \ref{sec:fluc} and \ref{sec:long time}, respectively.
-In the appendix, we discuss the implications of our results by it's connection to Martin boundary theory.